globalbioticinteractions/template-dataset/README.md

 If you have comments or questions please [open an issue](https://github.com/globalbioticinteractions/globalbioticinteractions/issues/new).

 ## Share Your Interaction Data
-If you want to your own data discoverable through GloBI:
+If you want to make your own data discoverable through GloBI:

 1. Create a repository from this template dataset by visiting  https://github.com/globalbioticinteractions/template-dataset/generate or clicking the "use this template" button.
 2. Edit your ```README.md``` to describe your data in a human readable form.